alfaloo/tp/docs/UserGuide.md

 On top of the primary entities and operations highlighted above, MediCLI also provides the following capabilities:
 - Persistent storage of information across restarts of the application
 - A clean and minimalist display to view relevant information on entities
-- Thorough error messages and in-app prompts guiding you on how to overcome any issues you may run into.
+- Thorough error messages and in-app prompts guide you on how to overcome any issues you may run into.

 ## Quick Start Guide

 Ready to step into the world of MediCLI?
-This section will provide detailed information on how users can get started, which includes basic system requirements, installation instructions, overview of the main window, and a tutorial on using the command-line interface (CLI).
+This section will provide detailed information on how users can get started, which includes basic system requirements, installation instructions, an overview of the main window, and a tutorial on using the command-line interface (CLI).

 ### System Compatibility